The Plot

 In our sample, website visitors that engaged with an interactive demo achieved a website conversion rate (sign-up, form submission, etc.) of 24.35%.
 That’s nearly 8x greater than the dataset’s average website conversion rate of 3.05%.
 Big.

 Prospects that engage with interactive demos naturally demonstrate higher intent than casual visitors.
-That being said, the data clearly shows that interactive demos have a significant impact on conversion rates.
+The data clearly shows that interactive demos have a significant impact on conversion rates.
 Prospects that test-drive the product through interactive demos are consistently more likely to sign-up as compared to those limited by static content.

 2. Deal conversion rate